Skip to main content

 Key points regarding VVSG migration are:

-• Voting systems will not be decertified by the EAC as the result of VVSG migration.
+• Voting systems are not decertified by the EAC as the result of VVSG migration.
 VVSG migration only affects the standards manufacturers may use to obtain future EAC certifications, not systems previously certified to past standards.

 • VVSG 1.0 and 1.1 certified voting systems may continue to be used and do not need to be replaced by systems certified to VVSG 2.0, unless otherwise dictated by individual state statute.